REPAIR FREQUENTLY ASKED QUESTIONS

 DOES YOUR BID REFLECT ALL THE WORK THAT IS NEEDED TO BE DONE?

 In most cases.
-There are rare cases where when repairing a chimney you find out there are other issues that are hidden from the exterior of a chimney such as code or structural violations that are only visible when you get into the repair.
+There are rare cases where when during the repair of a chimney we find out there are other issues that are hidden from the exterior of a chimney such as code or structural violations that are only visible when you get into the repair.
 In those cases, a new bid with the added work and change in price (if any) will be sent and the customer must sign this bid (and resign the forms section of the bid if the bid price is $2,000.00 or over stating that you have received the necessary forms mandated by the Oregon Construction Contractor Board) to accept the new extra work for us to continue with the job.
 If it is a very small issue, chances are we will just fix it and not charge anything more.
 But any major changes to the bid must need a change to the Work Order Bid per Oregon Construction Contractor Board rules.

 WHY DO I HAVE TO SIGN THE BID?